 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company's approach to managing liquidity risk is to forecast future cash flows to ensure that it will have sufficient liquidity to meet its obligations when due.
-To ensure the Company has sufficient cash on hand, the Company prepares annual capital and operating budgets which are regularly monitored and updated as considered necessary.
-As of March 31, 2022 the Company had a working capital deficit of \$1.7 million compared to \$1.6 million at December 31, 2021 (excluding restricted cash) and is required to incur a further \$0.7 million of qualifying expenditures as a result of a flow-through share financing completed in 2020.
-Given that cash flow from operations is negative, the Company is dependent on additional sources of financing, such as the \$5.0 million private placement completed in April 2022.
+To ensure the Company has sufficient cash on hand, the Company prepares annual capital and operating budgets which are monitored and updated as considered necessary.
+As of June 30, 2022 the Company had working capital of \$2.8 million (excluding \$0.6 of restricted cash) compared to a \$1.6 million working capital deficit at December 31, 2021 and is required to incur a further \$0.4 million of qualifying expenditures as a result of a flow-through share financing completed in 2020.

-As of March 31, 2022, the Company had guaranteed certain liabilities by issuing \$0.6 million (December 31, 2021 - \$0.6 million) of irrevocable standby letters of credit.
+As of June 30, 2022, the Company had guaranteed certain liabilities by issuing \$0.6 million (December 31, 2021 - \$0.6 million) of irrevocable standby letters of credit.
+The guarantees were related to environmental rehabilitation provisions.
 The Company backs the letters of credit with investments which have been recorded on the financial statements as restricted cash.
 The Company does not include restricted cash in its working capital when analyzing its liquidity requirements.
-The guarantees as of March 31, 2022 related to environmental rehabilitation provisions.
 The Company has also recorded a contingent consideration, as described in note 10 to the financial statements for the year ended December 31, 2021 for which the discounted present value was determined to be \$0.9 million (December 31, 2021 - \$0.9 million).
-In addition, at March 31, 2022, the Company has recorded a lease liability of \$0.1 million (December 31, 2021 - \$0.1 million).